 Can I have my say at a council meeting about a topic that’s important to me?

-The meeting of the council policy committees (first Tuesday of the month) begins with a brief ‘open forum’ when local residents can have their say, but only about topics which are listed to be discussed at that meeting (ie: Items MUST be listed on the agenda for that meeting).
-Sometimes there are many residents wanting to speak, so the length of time for each speaker and the total number of speakers may be limited.
+Council Meetings (first and Third Tuesday of the month) can begin with a brief ‘open forum’ when local residents can have their say, but only about topics which are listed to be discussed at that meeting (ie: Items MUST be listed on the agenda for that meeting).
+Sometimes there are many residents wanting to speak, so the length of time for each speaker and the total number of speakers may be limited to two minutes.